-We have thus conducted CSA and dipolar CODEX experiments on 15N nuclei in 15N,2H-enriched microcrystalline proteins (SH3 and GB1) with a partial back-exchange of labile protons.
-These experiments were conducted with a site-75 specific resolution in 2D 1H-15N correlation spectrum using indirect proton detection of a signal (Chevelkov et al., 2006; Krushelnitsky et al., 2009).
-Surprisingly, all peaks in 2D spectra without exception reveal decays in the mixing time dependencies as shown in Fig. 2.
+We have thus conducted CSA and dipolar CODEX experiments on 15N nuclei in 15N, 2H-enriched microcrystalline proteins (SH3 and GB1) with a partial back-exchange of labile protons.
+These experiments were conducted with a sitespecific resolution in a 2D 1H-15N correlation spectrum using indirect proton detection of a signal (Chevelkov et al., 2006; Krushelnitsky et al., 2009).
+Surprisingly, all peaks in 2D spectra without exception reveal decays in the mixing time dependences as shown in Fig. 2.
 The amplitude of the decay and the apparent correlation time of the fast component (around 20 ms) are the same for all residues.
-This component cannot be due to the proton driven spin diffusion since the time scale of the spin diffusion between 15N nuclei even in fully protonated proteins is much longer (Krushelnitsky et al., 2006).
-In the

-- 80 CSA CODEX, this could be the RIDER-effect arising due to the dipolar interaction between 15N and abundant 2H nuclei.
-On the other hand, in the dipolar CODEX experiment, we observe very similar shapes of the mixing time dependencies with very similar parameters of the fast component.
-This was observed both for SH3 and GB1 microcrystalline proteins.
-In the dipolar CODEX experiment, the recoupling π -pulses are applied on the proton channel and thus, the 15N-2H dipolar interaction should be effectively averaged out by MAS.
-From this one could conclude, that the observed fast component of - the mixing time dependencies is not an artefact and does report on a real overall protein motion in the millisecond time scale.
+This component cannot be due to the proton-driven spin diffusion since the timescale of the spin diffusion between 15N nuclei even in fully protonated proteins is much longer (Krushelnitsky et al., 2006).
+In the CSA CODEX, this could be the RIDER effect arising due to the dipolar interaction between 15N and abundant 2H nuclei.
+On the other hand, in the dipolar CODEX experiment, we observe very similar shapes of the mixing time dependences with very similar parameters of the fast component.
+This was observed for both SH3 and GB1 microcrystalline proteins.
+In the dipolar CODEX experiment, the recoupling π pulses are applied on the proton channel and, thus, the 15N-2H dipolar interaction should be effectively averaged out by MAS.
+From this one could conclude that the observed fast component of the mixing time dependences is not an artefact and does report on a real over-